Skip to main content

 2. Estradiol balance: Men need estrogen for brain function and bone density.
 We have seen many men crash their estradiol with aromatase blockers and feel terrible.
 We do not crush estrogen.
 We optimize the ratio.

-3. Prostate: We monitor PSA (prostate-specific antigen) and digital rectal exam findings, especially in men over 45.
+3. Prostate: We monitor PSA (prostate-specific antigen) and digital rectal exam findings, particularly in men over 45.

 What is the "Philly context" for hormone care?